esrabs/Tetris_project-/README.md

 You may add screenshots or a GIF of the gameplay here.

 ## Authors
-Project developed by Your Name
+Project developed by Esrae Ben Selma
 Part of the University Informatics curriculum.